Chapter 8 — Holistic Justice

 ABOUT AUTHOR

-Alexandria Tava is certified holistic producer, leadership strategist, systems thinker, and advisor whose work focuses on how individuals and institutions rebuild after disruption.
-Founder of Choose Love Music, LLC., she authored her manifesto, From Sound to Shaolin, following the company’s closure in 2024 amid corruption, injustice, and systemic failure—an experience that transformed adversity into purpose through Shaolin martial arts and holistic initiatives rooted in ethical reconstruction.
-Educated at Berklee College of Music and Baruch College’s Marxe School of Public and International Affairs, her guiding principle—Peace of Mind is the New Luxury—positions her as a visionary voice for investors, publishers, and global partners shaping the future of ethical leadership.
+Alexandria Tava is certified holistic producer, leadership strategist, systems thinker, and advisor whose work explores how individuals rebuild clarity, integrity, and peace of mind after disruption.
+Following the closure of her company, Choose Love Music, LLC., she authored From Sound to Shaolin—an eight-chapter manifesto shaped by lived experience, philosophy, mindfulness, and Shaolin discipline.
+Educated at Berklee College of Music and Baruch College’s Marxe School of Public and International Affairs, her work is guided by one belief: Peace of Mind is the New Luxury.